JakobLS/mlops-credit-risk/README.md

 ## Tests with Pytest

 Some basic unit and integration tests are also available.
-These mainly check that the trained model returns predictions that are roughly accurate.
-However, this allows us to be fairly confident in that the entire data pre-processing pipeline and model training steps are correct, we are using correct package versions etc.
+These mainly check that the trained model returns predictions that are by and large accurate.
+However, this allows us to be fairly confident in that the entire data pre-processing pipeline and model training steps are working as expected, we are using correct package versions etc.

+Since only AUC is taken into account during the tests, they shouldn't be used to decide whether a model is ready for production or not.

 Run the tests by initiating them in the VSCode UI, or by executing the following script: